andreas-kupries/aktive/doc/ref/generator_virtual.md

 Syntax: __aktive image from sparse points__  (param value)...

-Returns single-band image where pixels are set to white at exactly the specified coordinates.
+Returns a single-band image where pixels are set to white at exactly the specified coordinates.

 Generally, the bounding box specifies the geometry, especially also the image origin